wardwheeler/PhyloWidgits/README.md

 genRandomTree
 	Generates a "random" tree specifying leaf number and tree distributin (Uniform, Yule) outputs to stdout (> outfile.tre)
+	(now deprecated into genRandomGraph)

+genRandomGraph
+	Generates a "random" graph specifying graphtype (network or tree), leaf number and tree distributin (Uniform, Yule) outputs graps and any display trees to stdout (> outfile)

 getElements
 	Returns file of alphabet symbols from fasta/c file